Mustafa-Mohamed-M/User-system/README.md

 ## Installation
 To install this project, it is recommended that the database be created first.
 Create the database (using a name of your liking) then run the queries in the api/database/tables and api/database/stored procedures folders.
-Place a .env file in the api/projects and api/users folders.
+Place a .env file in the api/projects, api/users and api/background folders.
 The .env file should contain the following values (at minimum)

 DATABASE_HOST=[put your host here e.g. localhost]
 DATABASE_NAME=[put the database name here e.g. usersystem] DATABASE_USER=[put the database user here e.g. sa] DATABASE_PASSWORD=[put the database password here] SECRET_KEY=[put the secret key here. this key is used during password encryption]

+In addition to the above values, it is recommended that the .env file in api/background folder have the following extra keys AFRICAS_TALKING_API_KEY=[your africastalking API key] AFRICAS_TALKING_USERNAME=[your africastalking username] EMAIL_PASSWORD=[the email password to be used when using nodemailer]

 ## Creating an admin account
 To create an admin account, execute the following query (after creating the database).